Slender camels trailing slowly, with purpose, across desert-swept golden dunes, whilst moving deep into Morocco’s Sahara Desert…

-I think our group is on the budget tour as there is a definite difference in service and food from the groups across the room.
+I think our group is on the budget tour as I spy a definite difference in service and food, compared to the groups across the room.

-Although, a wonderfully delicious hearty meal of chicken and vegetable Tagine with Couscous is consumed within minutes, we are made to pay for the warming mint tea – seriously?
+Although, a wonderfully delicious hearty meal of chicken and vegetable Tagine with Couscous is consumed within minutes by us hungry beasts, we are made to pay for the warming mint tea – seriously?
 And we only discover the extra charge after the tea is served and devoured.
 The tour’s price is supposed to include everything – no extras.

 Day 2 – Erg Chebbi, somewhere deep in the Sahara

-Following breakfast the next morning, the tour continued to Agoudal, some 3,200 metres up the High Atlas Mountains, in the grey, cold, and rainy morning.
+Following breakfast the next morning, the tour continued to Agoudal, some 3,200 metres into the High Atlas Mountains, in the grey, cold, and rainy morning.

 Back-tracking to Todgha Gorge, we stopped at Todgha, a small town with very friendly locals and super cheap coffee.
 Quite a refreshing town and not a tourist trap as previous stops on this tour.